|

 language of the Netherlands Antilles, is spoken here locally,

-For getting around from place to place a car is virtually
+especially in the southern parts of the island.
+Driving For getting around from place to place a car is virtually

 indispensable although most hotels offer shuttle service to